HOME WISE Uranium Project > Mining & Milling > Issues >

 Earth Sciences Calgary uranium recovery plant (Alberta)

-Aerial view: Google Maps external link new window
+Aerial view: Google Maps

 Further extension of completion date requested for clean-up of former Earth Sciences uranium recovery plant in Calgary

-Viterra Inc. external link is requesting the Commission for a redetermination of the Commission Order issued on November 27, 2009.
+Viterra Inc. is requesting the Commission for a redetermination of the Commission Order issued on November 27, 2009.
 This Commission Order required Viterra to perform remediation activities to lands previously leased to Earth Sciences Resources Limited.
 Viterra is requesting a two-year extension (to December 1, 2013) to the December 1, 2011 actual required completion date.

 The public is invited to comment on Viterra's application.
 Requests to intervene must be filed with the Secretary of the Commission by July 21, 2011.

 > Download Notice of Public Hearing Jun.
-27, 2011 external link (CNSC)
+27, 2011 (CNSC)

 CNSC extends completion date for clean-up of former Earth Sciences uranium recovery plant in Calgary